simonhearne/webperfninja/_posts/2016-11-08-three-takeaways-from-velocity.markdown

 image:
   feature: "../uploads/velocity_hillary_hero.jpg"
 layout: post
+excerpt: Velocity Amsterdam has just come to a close.
+Here are the three key things that I am taking away from the two days of sessions.
 ---

-Velocity Amsterdam has just come to a close.
-Here are the three key things that I am taking away from the two days of sessions.

 ## 1) Performance KPIs are broken